Franck Montagny: Formula 3000 and sports cars

 Montagny moved up to Formula 3000 in 1999, driving for the DAMS team which was falling from its peak by then.
 One podium finish at the Hungaroring was his main success; he totalled only 6 points and tenth place that season.
 He however ended the year with success in the Elf Masters Karting at Paris-Bercy.

 A repeat of his unsuccessful year in Formula 3000 prompted a move to World Series by Nissan in 2001, signing for the Epsilon by Graff team.
-He won 8 races out of a possible 16, and beat Tomas Scheckter to the championship.
+Montagny won eight races out of a possible sixteen, and beat Tomas Scheckter to the championship.
 He changed teams for 2002 to Racing Engineering, but was beaten into second place in the championship by Ricardo Zonta.
 He supplemented this with a sixth-place finish for Oreca at the Le Mans 24 hours.

 Formula One

 Renault and Jordan

 Montagny returned to the World Series by Nissan in 2003 with Gabord Competicion, and secured his second championship title with nine victories, ahead of Heikki Kovalainen.
 This performance earned him a test with the Renault Formula One team, in which he impressed sufficiently to earn a contract as a test driver in 2003, moving up to become third driver during the 2004 & 2005 seasons.
 He did an impressive one-off for Jordan as third driver on the Friday of the 2005 European Grand Prix, clocking a quicker time than Narain Karthikeyan and Tiago Monteiro, the official Jordan drivers.

 In mid-2004, as part of his Renault F1 testing duties, Montagny became the chief test and development driver for the new GP2 Series, which would be powered by Renault engines.
 Montagny was the first driver to take the wheel of the car, and along with former F1 driver and ex-Renault F1 tester and Friday driver Allan McNish, divided testing duties between them, before the GP2 Series was officially launched in 2005.
 Much of the success of the championship and the drivability of the car has been placed on the development skills of Montagny.
 This was further evidenced at the start of the 2006 GP2 Series season, when Montagny was called in to test for the newly created FMS International team, to aid them and their drivers in understanding the complexities of the car, at Circuit Ricardo Tormo, Valencia, Spain, where Montagny had put in hundreds of testing laps in his time with Renault F1.